At A Glance

 I continue to pursue my passion for doing creative work with a central focus on transportation vehicles be they advanced sports cars, electric and hybrid cars or off road vehicles including military trucks.
 No matter what their propulsion system or where they run, they all obey the same laws of physics and can be treated as such.

-Education, Major Awards and Authorship:
+Education, Major Awards

-Wayne State University, Detroit, Michigan; 1959
+B.S.
+Mechanical Engineering.
+Wayne State University, Detroit, MI; 1959

-Member of the SAE’s Edward N. Cole Award Board; 1996-1998
+- Member of the SAE’s Edward N. Cole Award Board; 1996-1998

-- General Chairman of the SAE Race Car Engineering Conference; December, 1996
+- General Chairman of the SAE Race Car Engineering Conference; December, 1996.

 - Member of the SAE Race Car Engineering Conference Committee; 1998, 2000, 2002, 2004, 2006.